Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Meditating in the evening might not for everyone

-For some group of people meditating in the evening before sleep may not be a very good idea.
-Specially if your lifestyle is such that you:
+For some groups of people meditating in the evening before sleep may not be a very good idea.
+Especially if your lifestyle is such that you:

 - Eat late at night and just before going to bed – In this case, sitting for meditation will be tough because you body will be busy digesting the food you have eaten.
 Ideally, you should be empty stomach for at least 2 hours before you sit for meditation.

 - You eat the wrong food – If you are used to eating slow digesting high carb food for dinner such as pizza, pasta, burgers, alcohol, etc., you will feel lethargic and it will be very difficult for you to keep your focus (or awareness).
 Also eating foods high in sugar (cakes, pastries, etc.) may interfere with your meditation practice.

 - Your day job is extremely exhausting physically – If you are in professions that are physically very demanding and exhausting like construction, fishermen, farming, mining, working with oil rigs, firefighting, sports, and much more, it is very likely that you will be extremely exhausted by the end of the day.
 In such cases, it is best to meditate during the morning hours when you are well rested.

 Again, don’t take my word as a commandment.
 If you feel you do it, go for it.

 So, is the evening time best for meditation?

 No. I still feel that morning time is the best because we are well rested after a good night’s sleep.
 But I will also say that there is absolutely no harm in meditating in the evening.
 I personally meditate both times.